adammcfadden/adam_portfolio/README.md

 #Adam McFadden Rails Portfolio

 ##Description
-This is a Portfolio site that is currently a work in progress.
+This is a Portfolio Compiler site that is currently a work in progress.

+##Visit the site at: https://murmuring-castle-8989.herokuapp.com/

-##To open the site run the following code:
+##To open the site locally run the following code:

 ```
 git clone https://github.com/adammcfadden/adam_portfolio.git